 “Using an SOM to Visualize Deceptive Chat Content” DANIEL MCDONALD, Randall Boyle, John Anderson.
 Proceedings of the IACIS Conference, Las Vegas, NV October 1-4, 2014

 “A Text Mining Analysis of Religious Texts” DANIEL MCDONALD.
 Journal of Business Inqury.
 Volume 13, 2014 Issue 1 (Special Issue).
 Orem, UT.

 “Using Hybrid Lexical Profiles to Find and Name Entities” DANIEL MCDONALD, Hsinchun Chen, Olivia Sheng.
 Proceedings of the Southwest Decision Sciences Institute Conference.
-March 2014, Dallas, TX (Best Paper Award)
+March 2014, Dallas, TX (Distinguished Paper Award)